 We recently published JBL Xtreme 2 speaker review, a very powerful portable speaker with excellent performance.
 Now, we will focus on the latest release in one of its cheaper series: the JBL Flip 4 BT Speaker.

 You may also like => Marshall Kilburn 2 Speaker Review

-With a price of around 100 euros, it is a very affordable speaker.
+With a price of around 90 dollars, it is a very affordable speaker.
 It is cheaper than the UE Boom 2, although they share very similar characteristics.
 With IPX7 water protection and a very sturdy cylindrical construction, this little loudspeaker has a very justified value.

 - Size: 68 x 175mm

 - Battery: 14 hours